nickknyc/seniorproject_sp20_katsivelos/card_sorting.md

 **Step 5: IDEA LIST**

 Figure out which of these ideas speak most strongly to you.
 Make a ranked list of the idea cards.
 Ask yourself why you choose those cards, and why the idea is interesting to you.
-Take photos and notes and post to your <a href="dm4003_senior_project_website.md" target="_blank">project website</a>.
+Take photos and notes and post to your [process website](website.md).